YifengSunToronto/HDFS/README.md

 Why HDFS is Fault-tolarent?
 It replicates data based on replicate factor - making # copies of data in other blocks
 ![image](https://user-images.githubusercontent.com/32372822/141704726-788432fa-846d-41c3-a5fd-453c6d73cf3a.png)

+NameNode: Namespace image and Edit log are together used to maintain file history and where the data of file actually locates in the Datanode
+User interacts with NameNode to get information of Datanode, then user get/write data directly to DataNode (to lower traffic of NameNode)

+Note: NameNode is Single-Point-Failure.
+If NameNode fails, user cannot know where to find the actual data if FS.
+So we can 1. make backup copy (update multi NameNode in-parallel) 2.
+Use a lower NameNode - secondary node  3.
+StandyNameNode.

+DataNode: Stores actual data in FS.